Blagai/Anti-Semitism-Shinigami-Eyes/README.md

 * Wikipedia (works)

 # Known issues:
-* Selecting a specific page of a site in a search engine only marks the page and not the entire site
 * Marking a facebook group marks the user of everyone inside it the same colour if seen through a post on the group page